 Are you having difficulty removing silicone sealant from your granite countertops?
-If so, then how do you get it off your granite countertops?
-There are many ways to remove silicone from granite countertops.
+If so, then how do you remove it from the counter without damaging it?
+There are several ways to remove silicone from granite countertops and we’re going to discuss those here, so follow along!

 Silicone From Granite Countertops

-Silicone is a polymer of silicon and oxygen atoms bonded together in chains.
-It can be found in rubber products such as tires, gaskets, caulking, sealants, adhesives, and coatings.
+Before we begin, I just want to touch on a little background on what silicone is.
+It is a polymer of silicon and oxygen atoms bonded together in chains and it can be found in rubber products such as tires, gaskets, caulking, sealants, adhesives, and coatings.

 But what happens when these sealers dry out or crack over time?
-That’s when the silicone breaks down into smaller pieces.
-If this occurs, removing the silicone from the granite becomes challenging.
+If this occurs, removing the silicone from the granite can become challenging.
+Or even more commonly, if you get a little outside your lines during installation, silicone sealant can leave behind a residue which can be even harder to remove.

 5 Ways To Remove Silicone From Granite Countertops